Procedures for obtaining a motorcycle license.

 - Step 6: The total should be $15.00.
 Pay with credit card

 If you have not pre-paid for the motorcycle endorsement or you have outstanding issues, you will be mailed a MREP Certificate of Completion.
-You will need to visit an RMV branch to obtain your motorcycle endorsement.
+You will need to visit an RMV Service Center to obtain your motorcycle endorsement.
 Outstanding issues include:

 - Unpaid parking tickets, excise tax, child support or E-ZPass MA violations